-This recipe comes from my husband’s grandpa.
+This Hot + Spicy Shrimp w/ Grits recipe comes from my husband’s grandpa.
 The family would make it for pool parties dating way back.
 I was fortunate to join in on the festivities as of 2007 and try this yummy concoction.
 No one ever measured anything; it’s prepared by eyeing it.
-I’ve done my best to recreate the dish with measurements so I can share with our future family and be a part of their pool parties and yours too.
-However, don’t reserve this dish just for the summer it is a very comforting dish any time of year.
-Enjoy!
+I’ve done my best to recreate the dish with measurements so I can share with our future family and it be a part of their pool parties and yours too.
+However, don’t reserve this Hot + Spicy Shrimp w/ Grits for just the summer it is a very comforting dish any time of year.

 - 2 lbs shrimp